 Whether you hit rock bottom in your own life or not, you can break free from addiction.
 People do it every day, and you can, too.
 Many people change their lives and begin walking on a clean and sober path and stick with it for the rest of their lives.
 Is it time for you to make a change?

-At Clear Sky Recovery, we want to help you to take the first steps on your recovery journey in comfort and with confidence.
+At the ibogaine treatment center Clear Sky Recovery, we want to help you to take the first steps on your recovery journey in comfort and with confidence.
 Our innovative ibogaine detox treatment is effective in helping users get to the root of their addictions and to help them move forward in a healthy way from there.
-Our facility in Cancun, Mexico is staffed with experience medical and therapeutic staff that can help you to make a smooth transition into a new clean and sober lifestyle.
+Our facility in Cancun, Mexico is staffed with experienced medical and therapeutic staff that can help you to make a smooth transition into a new clean and sober lifestyle.
 Please give us a call today to find out of ibogaine is right for you!

 Dr. Sola is one of the world’s leading experts in medically-based ibogaine treatment; he has more clinical experience with safe and effective ibogaine administration than any other M.D. in the world today.